MultiQC/MultiQC/docs/reports.md

 ![rename samples](images/toolbox_rename.png)

 Again, regular expressions can be used.
 See above for details.
+Note that regex groups can be used - define a group match with parentheses and use the matching value with `$1`, `$2` etc. For example - a search string `SRR283(\d{3})` and replace string `$1_SRR283` would move the final three digits of matching sample names to the start of the name.

 Often, you may have a spreadsheet with filenames and informative sample names.
 To avoid having to manually enter each name, you can paste from a